Posted in Recipes on 05.02.2019

 Instead of the rush rush rush, it’s leisurely and relaxed and vegan banana pancakes are a thing to be savoured with many, many cups of tea.

-These are the secrets behind how to make the best vegan pancakes.
+These are the secrets behind how to make vegan pancakes.

 They’re actually the same as the secrets to any of those thick, American style fluffy pancakes.